-(r) ASC 606 Revenue from Contracts with Customers
+(s) ASC 606 Revenue from Contracts with Customers

 On January 1, 2018, the Group adopted ASC 606 Revenue from Contracts with Customers by applying the modified retrospective method, and the financial statements of prior periods were not retrospectively adjusted and the cumulative effect of initially applying the guidance at January 1, 2018, which was recorded as an adjustment to the balance of retained earnings and advance from customers as of January 1, 2018, was not material.
 The main impact of applying the new accounting standard on the Group's financial results by applying the modified retrospective method mainly include, (1) the reclassification of sales taxes and related surcharges from cost of revenues to a reduction of revenues, and (2) revenues and expenses from some advertising barter transactions is recognized beginning from January 1, 2018 in accordance with the new guidance, as the provision of ASC 605 exempting some advertising-for-advertising barter transactions, for which the fair value of the advertising services surrendered or received was not determinable, from being reported at fair value has been superseded.
-The sales taxes and related surcharges were RMB123.0 million and RMB125.5 million (US\$18.0 million) for the years ended December 31, 2018 and 2019, respectively, which were excluded from cost of revenues and recorded as a reduction item of revenues.
-Total revenues from advertising-for-advertising barter transactions of RMB4.7 million and RMB7.4 million (US\$1.1 million) were recognized in the years ended December 31, 2018 and 2019, respectively, and total costs and expenses from advertising-for-advertising barter transactions of RMB4.8 million and RMB7.4 million (US\$1.1 million) were recognized in the years ended December 31, 2018 and 2019, respectively.
-Accordingly, the financial data presented in the Group's financial statements for the years ended December 31, 2018 and 2019 were in accordance with ASC 606 while all financial data presented for the years ended December 31, 2017 were in accordance with ASC 605 Revenue Recognition.

-In 2019, the Group re-classified paid services revenues (see Note 2(s)).
-For comparison purposes, the revenues from paid services for the years of 2017 and 2018 have been retrospectively re-classified.
+In 2019, the Group re-classified paid services revenues (see Note 2(t)).
+For comparison purposes, the revenues from paid services for the year of 2018 have been retrospectively re-classified.
 The following table presents the Group's revenues disaggregated by products and services (in thousands):